By Carrie Rehak, Ph.D.

 I asked how she was doing.

 She pointed to an area under her left arm, saying, “I am in a lot of pain — scar tissue.
 It’s unbearable.”
 She said the pain was so distracting she was uncertain if she would be able to finish her program.

-I asked what time she had to be at class.
+I asked what time she had to be in class.
 She had an hour.
 I asked if she would like to take 15 minutes for a meditation that might help with the pain.
 She agreed, even though she just finished a nearly two-hour drive.

 We found an empty classroom.
 I adjusted the lighting so that it was neither too dark nor too bright.

-I invited her to get comfortable in her chair, and then listened as she described her pain.
+I invited her to get comfortable in her chair and then listened as she described her pain.